Canonically consistent quantum master equation for proton-transfer reactions: Model and Formalism

 As shown by the equilibrium hierarchy in Appendix~\ref{RedfieldSO_derivation}, the second-order stationary condition (Eq.~\eqref{eq:stationarity_order2}) fixes the off-diagonal corrections, while in the diagonal sector, it reduces to the population constraint and does not determine the second-order population correction.
 The missing information enters only at the fourth order.
 Furthermore, reproducing mean-force Gibbs populations correctly up to $\mathcal O(H_{SB}^{(2)})$ requires, in general, fourth-order generator information.

-The canonically consistent quantum master equation~\cite{Becker2022,BeckerDiss2022}
+The canonically consistent quantum master equation

-provides an alternative way to achieve equilibrium populations relaxing to the mean-force Gibbs state up to $\mathcal O(H_{SB}^{(2)})$ (Eq.~\eqref{mean-force-2}), without calculating $\mathcal R^{(4)}$.
+provides an alternative way to achieve equilibrium populations relaxing to the mean-force Gibbs state up to $\mathcal O(H_{SB}^{(2)})$(Eq.~\eqref{mean-force-2}), without calculating $\mathcal R^{(4)}$.
+The derivation of Eq.~\eqref{ccqme} and the details of the parameters are widely discussed in Refs.~\citenum{Becker2022, BeckerDiss2022}.
 For further details see Appendix~\ref{PPerturbative master equations}.
 Eq.~\eqref{ccqme} is formulated in terms of the time-dependent Redfield superoperator $\mathcal R_t^{(2)}$ expressed in Eq.~\eqref{eq:R2_def_time-dependent}, i.e.\ the Redfield superoperator before taking the asymptotic Markovian limit used in Eq.~\eqref{redfield1}.
 The map $\mathcal C_t^{(2)}$, defined in Eq.~\eqref{eq:Ct2_def_integrated}, is a second-order canonical correction acting on system states.
 It supplies the missing stationary information in the diagonal sector through the contraction $\mathcal R_t^{(2)}\mathcal C_t^{(2)}$, so that in the asymptotic limit, where $\mathcal R_t^{(2)}\to\mathcal R^{(2)}$ and $\mathcal C_t^{(2)}\to\mathcal C^{(2)}$, Eq.~\eqref{ccqme} relaxes to the second-order mean-force Gibbs state (Eq.~\eqref{mean-force-2}), with $\mathcal C^{(2)}[\tau_{\mathrm G}]=\tau^{(2)}$, while the normalization term is included in Eq.~\eqref{eq:rho2}.

 The time-independent superoperator ${{\mathcal{C}}^{(2)}}$ can hence be computed from the second-order mean-force Gibbs state, obtained from the tunneling rate $\mathbb{T} (\delta_{nm})$ (Eq.~\eqref{tunnelingrate_matsubara}) and its derivative (Eq.~\eqref{derivetive_matsubara}).
 Introducing projectors onto the off-diagonal ($\Pi_{\text{coh}}$) and diagonal ($\Pi_{\text{pop}}$) subspaces, a canonically consistent choice for the second-order map can be written as~\cite{Becker2022,BeckerDiss2022}